 Overview: ZocDoc acts as a marketplace for doctors and patients, helping the latter to find a doctor and schedule an online or in-person consultation.

-Business model: ZocDoc generates revenue by charging a subscription fee from doctors and offering them paid “Sponsored Results” in search.
+Business model: ZocDoc generates revenue from multiple payment modes: by charging a subscription fee from doctors and offering them paid “Sponsored Results” in search.
 The service is free for patients to use.

 Platforms: Web and native mobile apps for iOS and Android.